Configuring the Inbound Gateway

 Configuring the Inbound Gateway requires changes to an organization's own DNS and email infrastructure, as well as enabling the Gateway inside your Coro workspace.
 This section describes the steps required.

-Changes are required in your DNS and email service
+Changes required in your DNS and email service

 To set up the Coro Inbound Gateway to protect your incoming emails, you must perform some configuration steps in your email and DNS services before you can configure your Coro workspace.
 You need to: